All good managers want employees to be satisfied.

 The statements below are those asked in each category in the research conducted.
 You could use the same or alter them to fit your business better.
-You can also pick questions from an employee satisfaction survey template we have created, which you can download for your own use.
+You can also pick questions from an employee satisfaction survey template we have created, which you can download for free for your own use.

 - In general, I am satisfied with my compensation package.

 - In general, I am satisfied with the additional benefits, including insurance and bonuses.